 The buck maneuvers around the old tree, struggling to reach another cluster of succulent flowers.
 Bouncing and waving crazily – taunting the animal’s ineffectiveness – they remain just out of his reach.
 Tantalizingly close.

-The frustrated animal kicks up dust and his hooves dig furrows into the ground, uprooting a tumbleweed bush at the base of the tree.
+The animal stamps his feet in frustration kicking up a cloud of dust.
+His hooves dig deep furrows into the ground, uprooting a tumbleweed bush at the base of the tree.

-The wind catches the tumbleweed and sends it sailing away.
-It is ten feet above the ground when the wind finally releases its clutch.
-The Joshua tree is but a distant speck on the horizon as the tumbleweed rolls away, bouncing and flying through the night.
+The wind snatches the uprooted tumbleweed and sends it sailing away.
+The Joshua tree is but a distant speck on the horizon as the tumbleweed rolls away, bouncing crazily and flying through the night.

-Suddenly the wind kicks up and a gust blows it directly into the path of an oncoming truck.
+Suddenly the wind kicks up and a gust blows it onto the highway, directly into the path of an oncoming truck.
 The behemoth truck’s chrome bumper and spinning tires loom close but miss it by mere inches.
-The tumbleweed rolls to the edge of the pavement amazingly spared from instant obliteration.
+The tumbleweed rolls to the edge of the pavement – amazingly spared from instant obliteration.

-Then, the eighteen-wheeler’s draft snatches the tumbleweed and hurls it violently through the air, impaling it on the barbed-wire fence alongside the highway.
+Then, the draft of the speeding eighteen-wheeler snatches the tumbleweed and hurls it violently through the air, impaling it on the barbed-wire fence alongside the highway.
 Days pass and more tumbleweeds pile up around it.
 Under it.
 Above it.
 A dense wall of tumbleweeds blocking the persistent desert wind.

 Weeks later, the tumbleweed is still a prisoner of the fence – along with hundreds of other prisoners just like him.
 His story could have easily ended there – just another casualty of the indiscriminate wind and the clutches of barbed wire.
-However, providence intervened as a huge storm cell settled in over West Texas.
+However, providence intervenes again as a huge storm cell settles over West Texas.